 No dogs or pets are allowed at the meeting.
 No Exceptions.

-Free camping is available for competitors on Friday and Saturday nights.
-Hot showers are available.
+Free camping is available for competitors Thursday - Sunday afternoon.
+Hot showers are available adjacent to the brick shed by the track crossing.
 Campsites and campervan sites do not have power available.

 RIDER DISCRETION & RESTRAINT AT PUKEKOHE AND CHAMPIONSHIP POINTS